theprimarybrain/theprimarybrain.github.io/_posts/2017-10-31-Halloween-Tips-For-Teachers.md

 ### 6. Have FUN!
 Halloween is supposed to be a fun day.
 If your school is like mine, then students will be wearing costumes.
 We even have a parade!
 Spend this special day getting to know your students and plan some special activities to do with them.
 It is days like this that they will remember forever.

-I hope this week’s Teacher Tip Tuesday gave you some ideas for a fun Halloween with your littles!
+I hope these tips help you make the most of your Halloween with your littles!

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)